indaplusplus/KTH-Lajv/login/README.md

 port 8021

-Requires api key to login for datasektionen to be stored in LOGIN\_API\_KEY
+Requires api key for login to datasektionen to be stored in env. variable LOGIN\_API\_KEY

 /login